Ameen-Sha-Cheerangan/Typing-Test---WPM-Calculator/README.md

 3. Submit a pull request detailing the changes you made and their purpose.

-4. Your contribution will be reviewed by the project maintainers, and if deemed appropriate, it will be merged into the main repository.

 ## 4. License

 The Typing Test - WPM Calculator project is released